README.md

 steps:

-- parallel: [token-movers, hacker-news-digest] # run concurrently
+- parallel: [token-movers, hn-digest] # run concurrently

 Edit .github/workflows/messages.yml: